Dalby, Queensland

 It is on the Darling Downs and is the administrative centre for the Western Downs Region.

 Geography

 Dalby is approximately 82.3 km west of Toowoomba, 208 km west northwest of the state capital, Brisbane, 269 km east southeast of Roma and 535 km east southeast of Charleville at the junction of the Warrego, Moonie and Bunya Highways.
 State Route 82 also passes through Dalby.
 It enters from the north as Dalby–Jandowae Road and exits to the south as Dalby–Cecil Plains Road.
-Dalby-Cooyar Road exits to the east.
+Dalby–Cooyar Road exits to the east.

 Dalby is the centre of Australia's richest grain and cotton growing area.

+Mocattas Corner is a neighbourhood on the eastern boundary of the locality with Irvingdale (27.1166°S 151.3666°E).
+It takes its name from the former Mocattas Corner railway station (27.1159°S 151.3629°E), which in turn was named after George Gershon Mocatta, a pastoralist who took up the Cumkillenbar pastoral run in August 1849.

+Transport

 Western railway line

 The Western railway line passes through Dalby with a number of railway stations serving the locality: